The quest

 Following any marathon, you’re going to have some aspect of trauma to the body and muscle damage from putting yourself through extensive effort.
 So, what you do in the hours, days and weeks following a big running event, is crucial to your body’s full recovery in the fastest way.
 Chris lays out his proven framework for treating sore muscles and joint pain following your marathon experience.

 Infrared is the latest word in fast muscle recovery.
-The technical name for this process is Photobiomodulation, whereby energy from a specific light source can be taken in by human cells and used to regenerate them.
-Medical papers show proof of LLLT (Low-level light therapy), such as infrared, stimulating cells in muscles to accelerate soft-tissue healing and regeneration.
+The technical name for this process is Photobiomodulation, whereby energy from a specific laser light source can be taken in by human cells and used to regenerate them.
+Medical papers show proof of LLLT (Low-level laser therapy), such as infrared, stimulating cells in muscles to accelerate soft-tissue healing and regeneration.

 In addition to this, continued use of near-infrared light, (one frequency closer to visible light than infrared), has been independently proven to increase muscle mass post-intensive training whilst reducing inflammation and oxidative stress within muscle tissue.

-Sports injury specialists have been using light therapy for decades for quick muscle recovery after workout but now it’s a treatment we can carry out ourselves.
+Sports injury specialists have been using laser light therapy for decades for quick muscle recovery after workout but now it’s a treatment we can carry out ourselves.
 Infrared saunas are gaining in popularity as an injury prevention method; reducing inflammation, healing tissue damage and rebuilding muscles.
 Increasingly found in health clubs and the homes of both elite athletes and high earners.
 Sunlighten UK reported a boost in sales of their infrared saunas following research that infrared saunas build bone density, support metabolic function and reduce excess body fat.

 For those with more low-key dwellings that don’t perhaps boast a west wing, a leading new handheld laser could well be the answer.
 A world-first, the LYMA Laser is a proven near-infrared, coherent laser light diffused 25,000 times across a 3cm lens that’s safe to use yourself and no bigger than your average torch.
 Designed for such coveted cosmetic benefits as wrinkle-reduction, pigmentation lightening, and scar tissue rebuilding, in recent months the LYMA has turned the cosmetic industry on its head.
 However, the LYMA laser has also shown promising real-life results on joint pain and bruising.